orlikoski/Skadi/README.md

 They were made to be hierarchical so that Searches are used to make Visualizations which are then used to make Dashboards.
 This means that changes to the saved searches will be automatically updated in the Visualizations and Dashboards that use them.

 ## Searches
 16 pre-built searches in the CCF-VM.
-Table contains the list of the built in Kibana Searches in CCF-VM.
+Table below contains the list of the built in Kibana Searches in CCF-VM.

 | Name               | Search String                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|